Senior Apartments in 2024

 How Do I Find a Senior Apartment Near Me?

-Apartments can be ideal living options for older adults looking for an inexpensive, low-maintenance lifestyle!
+Apartments can be ideal for older adults looking for an inexpensive, low-maintenance lifestyle!
 To find senior living apartments in your area, search our state and local directory or call our senior living helpline.
 Another excellent resource is your local senior community center.
 Senior centers are one of the most widely used services among America’s older adults.
 More than 1 million older adults are served by a senior center each day, according to the National Council on Aging (NCOA).4

 According to the NCOA,